vifreefly/kimuraframework/README.md

 Kimurai based on well-known [Capybara](https://github.com/teamcapybara/capybara) and [Nokogiri](https://github.com/sparklemotion/nokogiri) gems, so you don't have to learn anything new.
 Lets see:

+### Goals of this fork:

+- [x] add support to [Apparition](https://github.com/twalpole/apparition) and [Cuprite](https://github.com/rubycdp/cuprite)
+- [x] add support to Ruby 3
+- [ ] write tests with RSpec
+- [ ] improve configuration options for Apparition and Cuprite (both have been recently added)
+- [ ] create an awesome logo in the likes of [this](https://hsto.org/webt/_v/mt/tp/_vmttpbpzbt-y2aook642d9wpz0.png)
+- [ ] have you as new contributor

+Tanakai is based on the well-known [Capybara](https://github.com/teamcapybara/capybara) and [Nokogiri](https://github.com/sparklemotion/nokogiri) gems, so you don't have to learn anything new.
+Let's try an example:

 ```ruby
 # github_spider.rb
 require 'kimurai'